naheller/notes/arch/sway.md

 Having started fresh with archinstall in June 2025, waybar was installed alongside sway.
 Waybar's config lives in `~/.config/waybar` (symlinked from dotfiles).

 The config process is a little more straightforward with the use of modules.
 There is also a CSS stylesheet that I'm in the process of customizing.
 Seems nice.

+### Fonts and icons

+The stylesheet says that `otk-font-awesome` is required for fonts.